Learn how to monitor changes, roll back to a previous point in time, and more.

 Only administrators can access the history tab, where they can view actions and change history in a space.

 The activity feed is where you can get a bird's eye view of what's been going on in any given space.
 This is useful if you've been away from the action for a few days and want to catch up.
 It's also useful if you're curious about anything that's happened in the space, e.g., when a specific member was added to the space, or when live edits were locked or unlocked.

 The change history of a space is where you can specifically see actions that result in content changing.
 These include:

 You can click on any item in the change history list to view your content at the point this change was made.
 This is very similar to how change requests are viewed.

-Rolling back lets admins revert a space's content to a previous point in time.
-It's great if you've accidentally made a breaking change and need to quickly get back to the last 'working' version of your content.
+Rolling back allows admins to revert a space's content to a previous point in time.
+This is great if you've accidentally made a breaking change and need to quickly get back to a previous version of your content.

-Admin users can hit the 'Rollback' button while viewing a specific history item to roll the space back to this point in time.
+Admin users can click the rollback button while viewing a specific history item to roll the space back to this point in time.

 Viewing a previous point in time via the change history

 For as long as a space exists in GitBook, no version of its content is deleted.
 Content is versioned and immutable.